-- Being a new tax,it will take some time for the people to understand it completely.Its actual implications can be seen only when the rate of tax is determined.
+- Being a new tax, it will take some time for the people to understand it completely.Its actual implications can be seen after a certain period of time.

 - It is easier said than done.There are always some complications attached.
 It is a consumption based tax,so in case of services the place where service is provided needs to be determined.

 - If actual benefit is not passed to the consumer and the seller increases his profit margin,the prices of goods can also see a rising trend.

 - An increase in inflation might be seen initially.

 - A strict check on profiteering activities will have to be done, so that the final consumer can enjoy the real benefits of GST.

 - Although,a large number of officers are being trained and a systematic IT software is being developed for the successful implementation of GST.
 But,it will take some time for the people including the manufacturers,the wholesalers,the retailers or the final consumers to understand the whole process and apply it correctly.